The first Gropecunt in my collection comes from my home city of Bristol.

-This is my home Gropecunt: Nelson Street in Bristol - now famous for its urban art - which was once called Haulier's Lane.
+Nelson Street in Bristol, once called Haulier's Lane.
 And before that, Grope Lane.
 And before that - in the time of topographer, William Wyrcestre, who measured the city in 1480 - Gropecunt Lane.

-Another early specimen in my collection was Parsons Street in Banbury, where I lived in 1990.
+Another early specimen was Parsons Street in Banbury, where I lived in 1990.
 It bore this name as early as 1410, but 77 years previously, had been known as Gropecunt Lane.

-Then there's Magpie Lane down the road in Oxford, between Oriel and University Colleges.
-In the 17th century there was an alehouse there that used a magpie as its sign, hence the name - although this was changed to Grove Street in the late 19th century, before reverting back to Magpie Lane in 1927.
+Then there's Magpie Lane in Oxford.
+In the 17th century there was an alehouse there that used a magpie as its sign, hence the name - though this was changed to Grove Street in the late 19th century, before reverting back to Magpie Lane in 1927.

 This street sign in Union Street, Wells does most of the explaining itself.